-The debate over the possibility of objectivity in the social sciences, which began with the work of Max Woher Positivism work of Max Weber.
+The debate over the possibility of objectivity in the social sciences, which began with the work of Max Weber.
 Positivism.
 Hermeneutics.
 Critical theory.
 Ethnomethodology.

-PHIL 369-3 (BC=3) (3-0) 15 weeks Phenomenology and Existentialism
+PHIL 369-3 (BC=3) (3-0) 15 weeks Phenomenology and Existentialism themes of existentialist philosophy and existentialist phenomenology.

-This course involves the critical examination of some of the major writings of European philosophers to, in part, provide an introduction to the background and main themes of existentialist philosophy and existentialist phenomenology.
 Authors such as Kierkegaard, Nietzsche, Heidegger and Sartre may be considered.

+This course involves the critical examination of some of the major writings of European philosophers to, in part, provide an introduction to the background and main